트립팝 TripopTripop

 19:30Return to Osaka Umeda for dinner

-Arashiyama bamboo grove — the iconic Sagano district landscape west of Kyoto
+Arashiyama bamboo grove — towering green stalks reaching toward the sky in Sagano, west Kyoto

 🏛️